The Ultimate 5 Day Maine Road Trip Itinerary (Acadia, Lighthouses & Scenic Stops)

 Stephen King’s House - I mean, would we expect anything less?
 I love it!

-Kennebunkport, another adorable coastal town made famous as the vacation spot for the Bush family is definitely worth a stop on your Coastal Maine road trip.
+Kennebunkport, Maine, another adorable coastal town made famous as the vacation spot for the Bush family is definitely worth a stop on your Coastal Maine road trip.
 Parking is fairly easy to find at each end of town.
 Head to the historic city center and just stroll around, grab lunch and an ice cream.
 If you have time, head to the beach.

-DAY 5: KENNEBUNKPORT TO BOSTON
+DAY 5: KENNEBUNKPORT TO BOSTON (scenic coastal stops)

 As we wrapped up our Coastal Maine Road Trip and headed to Boston for the U.S. History portion of our trip we made a quick stop in York, Maine to see another famous lighthouse, the Nubble Lighthouse.